 Frag File Utilities#

-Accepts the path to a BAM file and creates a bam file where all reads are read1 in a proper pair, exceed the specified quality threshold, do not intersect a region in the given blacklist file, and intersects with a region in the region bed.
+Accepts the path to a BAM file and creates a bam file where all reads are read1 in a proper pair, exceed the specified quality threshold, and intersects with a region in the region bed.

 Parameters: